October 20, 2006 (Refreshed July 29, 2012; checked Oct 14 2019)

 - What does our faculty leader think?
 (It is not important for students to agree with their faculty leader, but it is important for students to know our opinion, as we are a guide to the experts, if not one of the experts.)

 The purpose of a discussion wrap or summary is to bring some closure or direction to a topic.
 This does not mean having answers, but rather identifying the ideas to go forward and pruning to the essential concepts.
-We know from memory research that we remember very little of what we experience, with good reason (Damasio, 1999) Summarizing a discussion is an opportunity to help the students focus and reflect on the essential ideas and key concepts, to help isolate out key issues and develop useful knowledge, rather than be left with vague recollections.
+We know from memory research that we remember very little of what we experience, with good reason (Damasio, 1999) Summarizing a discussion is an opportunity to help the students focus and reflect on the essential ideas and key concepts, to help identify key issues and develop useful knowledge, rather than be left with vague recollections.

 Effective Formats for Discussion Summaries